Antonio Alegre

 Antonio Alegre (August 13, 1924 – February 24, 2010) was a notable Argentine football official.
 He was president of Boca Juniors from 1985 to 1995, a period during which the club did not win any major trophy.

 Alegre took Boca Juniors' presidency in 1985 after winning the election to former chairman Alberto J. Armando, and succeeding interventor Federico Pollack, who had been in charge due to the deep financial crisis of the club that included the closure of La Bombonera and a players strike.
 Carlos Heller was his vice president during his tenure as chairman of Boca Juniors.

 Biography

-Born in Buenos Aires to Lebanese Argentine immigrants, he was affiliated to Boca Juniors since his youth.
+Born in Chacabuco, Buenos Aires to Lebanese Argentine immigrants, he was affiliated to Boca Juniors since his youth.
 He worked as a construction laborer, and eventually became a prosperous businessman as the proprietor of the Alegre Pavement Company.
 Fond of ping pong, his affable manner helped earn him the friendship of numerous important figures in Argentine politics, including UCR leader (and future President) Raúl Alfonsín, Peronist lawmaker Antonio Cafiero, and numerous members of the CGT trade union.
 Appointed director of the Buenos Aires Province bureau of the National Nutritional Plan by the newly elected President Alfonsín, Alegre was encouraged to run for the post of President of Boca Juniors by influential friends, and in 1984 became a candidate to succeed Federico Pollack, whom Alfonsín had appointed federal receiver.